StacieL/doc/docs/CreateAppFromScratch-MyVeryFirstApp.md

 At this point, the bottom of the configuration window has changed from Template selection to Content definition.

-* Drag and drop the fields you want displayed onto the template, i.e., Last Name into the search and Title fields.
+* Drag and drop the fields you want displayed onto the template, <i>i.e.</i>, Last Name into the search and Title fields.
 The Search and Section fields are optional, leave the Section field empty for the moment.

 ![alt-text](assets/CreateYourAppFromScratch/ListformContent-form-section-4D-for-iOS.png)